CY22022/CY22022/README.md

 - 👋 Hi, I’m @CY22022
-- 👀 I’m interested in Computer Graphics
+- 👀 I’m interested in Computer Graphics.
-- 🌱 I’m currently learning Fucking Everything
+- 🌱 I’m currently learning Fucking Everything.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...